raphaelstolt/lean-package-validator/README.md

 lean-package-validator validate [<directory>] --overwrite
 ```

 The `--glob-pattern` option allows you to overwrite the default pattern\* used to match common repository artifacts.
-As shown this utility could thereby also be used for projects (i.e. Python) outside of the PHP ecosystem.
+The amount of pattern in the grouping braces is expected to be `>1`.
+As shown next this utility could thereby also be used for projects (i.e. Python) outside of the PHP ecosystem.

 ``` bash
 lean-package-validator validate [<directory>] --glob-pattern '{.*,*.rst,*.py[cod],dist/}'